Internal Search Result Pages: Index or Noindex?

 • My site search is powered by Algolia / Meilisearch / client-side JS.
 Does any of this matter?: If the URL changes (?q=) when a user searches, then yes — Google still sees the URL and tries to crawl it.
 If your search is entirely client-side with no URL change, you have nothing to noindex.

 • Will noindexing search hurt my SEO?: No. These pages were unlikely to rank for anything competitive.
-Removing them improves crawl efficiency and average quality across your indexed URLs.
+Removing them improves crawl efficiency and lifts the average quality of your indexed URLs.

 • What about facet / filter URLs on an e-commerce site?: Same logic.
 Noindex by default.
 Whitelist a small set of high-traffic combinations as real pages with hand-written copy.